Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Introduction

 \section{Introduction}

 }

-In time series analyses, the comfort of asymptopia, where our series of interest has infinite observations and can be suitably characterized by a small set of endogenous parameters, can become an entrapment.
+In time series analyses, the comfort of asymptopia, where our series of interest has infinite observations and can be suitably characterized by a small set of endogenous parameters, can become a fool's paradise.
 With freely available statistical and computational tools built for high dimensional problems, those who dare to venture away from conventional asymptotic theory may be able to build better predictive models and learn more richly about causal mechanisms at play in a data-saturated world.

 In this work, we will show how new applications of existing statistical theories and tools can be utilized in time series analyses to produce better inferences and forecasts, focusing on scenarios with complex seasonal patterns and exogenous covariates.
 We start by describing the background and reviewing existing methods in this space, including common means of modeling seasonal time series data.
-We then illustrate how ranked-sparsity-based tools such as the sparsity-ranked lasso (SRL) can be extended to outperform existing methods, proceeding through both the formulation of the procedure and the software we have developed for its implementation via the \textbf{srlTS} R package.
+We then illustrate how ranked-sparsity-based tools such as the sparsity-ranked lasso (SRL) can be extended to outperform existing methods, proceeding through both the formulation of the procedure and the software we have developed for its implementation via the \textbf{fastTS} R package.
+We compare SRL-based methods with competitors under several plausible simulation scenarios with various degrees of generating model complexity.
 In our application, we explore the performance of our SRL-based approach relative to alternative methods on the autoregressive modeling of hourly emergency room visits at the University of Iowa Hospitals and Clinics (UIHC).
 We conclude with a discussion, including areas of future research.

 \hypertarget{background}{